 (AP) The International ski federation has announced the course-setters for the Alpine events at the Sochi Olympics.

-Croatian coach Ante Kostelic was chosen Sunday to set the final run of the men's slalom, and the slalom part of the super-combined.
+Croatian coach Ante Kostelic will set the final run of the men's slalom, and the slalom part of the super-combined.

 Kostelic, the father of former overall champions Ivica and Janica, has made a name for setting challenging courses by placing gates in unusual spots.
 A year ago at a World Cup slalom in Kitzbuehel, Austria, the jury rejected a course set by Kostelic, deeming it as "unskiable."

-Alpine skiing at the Olympics starts with the men's downhill on Sunday and will be finish with the men's night slalom on Feb.
-22.
+Alpine skiing at the Olympics starts with the men's downhill on Sunday.